Registration is now closed for our general 2020 course offering, but you can get on a waitlist if spaces open up here.

 About Don’t Kvetch, Organize!

-In Fall 2017, we will be offering our seven week online course, Don’t Kvetch, Organize!
-Guided by master trainers and instructors, we will examine different ways that community organizing has been used to build a more just world for all and how our Jewish tradition and history inform our own commitments and approaches to acting for justice.
-Our master teachers include, among others:
+We offer a seven week online training course, Don’t Kvetch, Organize!
+Guided by master trainers and instructors, we examine different ways that community organizing has been used to build a more just world for all and how our Jewish tradition and history inform our own commitments and approaches to acting for justice.
+Our teachers include, among others:

 - Robert Putnam: Social scientist and best-selling author of Bowling Alone and most recently of Our Kids